HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 Yet, keep in mind that the number mentioned above is an average one.
 It is hard to put a specific price tag on mHealth app development because each project is unique.

-Besides, when putting the factor of HIPAA into the equation, you should consider additional expenditures.
-While robust data protection measures are often costly, you also need to pay about $2,000 per month for HIPAA adherence.
-This number applies to mHealth apps that do not include out-of-box solutions linked to managing PHIs.
-Moreover, you can always outsource parts of app development to reduce costs.
+Besides, when putting the factor of HIPAA into the equation, additional expenditures should be considered.
+While robust data protection measures can be costly, you also need to be ready to pay about $2,000 per month for HIPAA adherence.
+Moreover, you may need to pay for a signed BAA with a phone system or cloud provider.
+However, using a HIPAA-compliant messaging app infrastructure can reduce these development costs.

 With all the bases covered, it is time to proceed to the critical steps needed for developing a HIPAA-compliant mHealth app.
-You can take the following steps for all mHealth solutions, regardless of the technologies you plan to use
+The following ones can be used for all mHealth solutions.

 Step 1.
 Expert Opinion